PrivacyPixelPad/pixel-pad-smart-contracts/README.md

 #### 4. Settlement

-- Winning bidders receive their tokens in confidential form (cTokens)
+- Winning bidders receive their tokens in confidential form (zTokens)
 - zETH from winning bids is used for liquidity provision
 - Remaining zETH is returned to non-winning participants